victor-istomin/c-with-crosses/content/posts/templates-easy-part1.md

 template <typename String>
 auto makeString(String&& s)
 // ...
 {{< /highlight >}} Is that's it?
 Not yet.
-A function parameter in always an lvalue inside the funcion.
-But in order to allow `std::string` to steal temporary's content, we have to provide an rvalue when possible.
+A function parameter is always an lvalue inside the function.
+But in order to allow `std::string` to steal temporary's content, we have to provide an rvalue _if possible_.

-Thoroughful developer may consifer all the possible cases:
+Thoroughful developer may consider all the possible cases:
- * a (const-)lvalue reference perameter: made from an lvalue reference, pass a (const-)lvalue reference further, because we should not invalidate it by stealing its content.
+ * an lvalue or (const-)lvalue reference is passed to makeString(): pass as an appropriate lvalue reference further, because we should not invalidate an lvalue by moving from it;
- * a non-reference parameter: made from an rvalue parameter at the call site, so it's fine to pass it via rvalue-reference to allow moving from it.
+ * a temporary or another type of rvalue is passed to makeString(): fine to pass it via rvalue-reference to allow moving from it.

 It might sound complicated, but that's exactly what `std::forward<T>` does.
-It's a simple type cast to use that casts a function parameter to a whatever is was at the function invocation.
+It casts a function parameter to a whatever is was at the function invocation.
 So, a fast developer just uses `std::forward` for universal reference whenever a possible move is intended.

 ### A forwarding pitfall: a temporary may be 'consumed' and invalidated by the calee

-A cautious one would warn us, however, that wherever `std::forward` is used, a move may occur.
-So a variable should never be used after forwarding it:
+However, a cautious developer would warn us that wherever `std::forward` is used, a move may occur.
+So a variable should never be used after forwarding:
-{{< highlight cpp>}}#include <string>
+{{< highlight cpp "hl_lines=10 12" >}}
+#include <string>
 #include <cassert>
 #include <vector>